MilesBHuff/Optimality/specification/colours.rst

 ================================================================================
 | To derive the chroma and luminance of a particular colour, set yellow's chroma
   to 50% and blue's to 33%, then set yellow's luminance to that of the comparable non-coloured element, and blue's to one level (12.5%) higher.
-All colours in- between receive intermediate values, determined linearly.
+All colours in-between receive intermediate values, determined linearly.
 | Although complicated, this is necessary to create legible coloured text.
   These exact values were decided per experience.
 If anyone has a way to calculate them in a way that equalizes perceptual brightness, I'd love to use